viviandotdev/ObsidianVault/+ Encounters/What i learned in 2025.md

 - ==Progress is not linear,== even though the progress is not linear I still do it anyway to maintain, even though you are not progressing it does not mean you should stop
 - ==The act of climbing is more important than the projects you send==
     - The act of coding is more important that the products,
+- Work on what you are most interested in
+- Work on projects just outside of your difficulty zone
+-